Liability insurance claims against us

 To make a public liability claim you need to send us either a formal letter of claim or a completed liability insurance claim form:

-You can send the completed form to us by:
+You can send the completed form to us by email or by post.

 There may be additional time required if claims are sent in a non-electronic format.
 Additionally, please do not submit original documents with your claim as these cannot be returned.

 The more information you can give us at the start of the claim the faster we’ll be able to investigate it.
 We recommend you include maps and photographs too.

 To make a claim you need to prove that:

 - the location had not been maintained properly

 - this directly caused the incident.

 When we get a letter of claim we send the details to our insurance company.
 We aim to respond to you within 10 working days of getting your letter to give you our insurance details.

 If we need more information than you included in your letter of claim we’ll respond within 10 days to request further information.